EricHsia7/pwdgen2/README.md

-## Introduction
+# pwdgen2

-The Password Generator is a TypeScript project that provides a flexible and customizable way to generate strong passwords based on different patterns.
+**pwdgen2** is a password generator that mainly build up with TypeScript, and it provides a flexible and customizable way to generate strong passwords based on different patterns.
 It allows you to create passwords that meet specific criteria, making them more secure and suitable for various use cases.
 ## Features
 ### Password Generator
 - Generate strong passwords based on predefined patterns.